-Portable Appliance Testing, or PAT testing as it is often called, is the systematic checking of any equipment which has an electric plug.
+Portable Appliance Testing, or PAT testing as it is often called, is the systematic checking of any portable appliance which has an electric plug.
 This testing involves visual checks, and combined inspection and testing using a PAT test meter in order to meet the requirements of the Electricity at Work Regulations Act 1974

 PAT testing doesn’t just include truly portable equipment; the scope is wider.
 It includes everything that is attached to the electrical wiring system.
 A drinks machine, for example, is classed as a ‘portable appliance’ as is a freezer cabinet or photocopier.
 The groupings used by the IET (the Institute of Engineering & Technology) include ‘stationary’, ‘IT’, ‘moveable’, ‘portable’ and ‘handheld’ – all are dealt with by PAT.

-This broad bracket of included equipment means that PAT usually concerns large numbers of individual tests – often thousands.
+This broad bracket of included equipment means that PAT testing usually concerns large numbers of individual tests – often thousands.
 In an office, for example, it’s typical for each and every worker to have approximately seven portable appliances around them; from computers, to printers, faxes and fans.
 A computer, for example, can mean three or four tests and many people mistakenly count this as just one.
 Plus the workers themselves can have an impact on the electrical safety around them – which we’ll discuss later.

 The relevant legislation, The Electricity at Work Regulations 1989, states the imperative; ‘to maintain electrical systems as far as is reasonably practicable to prevent danger’.
 Making sense of what this requires and means in practice, it is useful to consider British Standard 7671 (18th Edition, 2018) which makes it clear that portable appliance testing must be conducted but doesn’t give specifics on ‘how’.